Blood donation at the St. Anne’s University Hospital

 The fund was established with the aim of materially and financially helping children with congenital defects and with oncological or other serious diseases.
 Since 2014, it has helped 300 children in cancer treatment and 110 children suffering from other diseases.
 Funding for mental and other help is obtained through a public collection, charity shops and cultural events.

 Nadační fond dětské onkologie Krtek (The Little Mole Children’s Cancer Foundation)

 The fund has been supporting the work of doctors and the medical staff of the Department of Pediatric Oncology at the University Hospital Brno since 1999.
 Its priority is to improve the stay of children in hospital and make it more pleasant, to improve the care during treatment and help to cope with its consequences.
 Furthermore, Krtek provides necessary additional equipment for the clinic's departments and contributes to the research and education of the doctors and medical staff.

-Motol university Hospital
+Motol University Hospital

 is the largest healthcare facility in the Czech Republic and one of the largest in Europe with the capacity of 2 199 beds, which annually hospitalizes 79 000 patients, which is the most in the Czech Republic.
-Motol University Hospital is a large complex of hospital buildings in Prague 5-Motole.
+Motol University Hospital is a large complex of hospital buildings in Prague 5-Motol.
 To summarize the hospital’s slogan: “We serve generations”.

 Neonatology Ward of the University Hospital Brno

 The neonatology ward, together with the intensive neonatology care, is run by the University Hospital Brno.
 It provides all care for children born prematurely as well as on the expected date.
 The team of doctors and nurses focuses on the mother's constant contact with the child and the maximum involvement of parents.
 The department holds the title Baby-Friendly Hospital and the certificate of expertise in accordance with ISO 9001:2008